 Strengthens Major Arm and Shoulder Muscles

-Spin Strong movements engage and strengthen all the major muscles of the hands, arms and shoulders.
+Spin Strong movements engage and strengthen all the major muscles of the shoulders, arms and hands.
 They engage multiple muscle groups of the chest and upper back, and stabilize the core.
 The hands are gripping and spinning the Spin Strong trainers, which likewise engage the forearms.
 Biceps and triceps are engaged in elbow and shoulder movement.